kyungjae-lee/engineers-notebook/projects/index.md

    *Oct.
 2022 - Nov.
 2022*

-   Interactive console Blackjack game implemented using object-oriented design (OOD) and programming (OOP) in C++
+   An interactive console Blackjack game implemented using object-oriented design (OOD) and programming (OOP) in C++

 5. **<a href="./engineers-notebook">Engineer's Notebook</a>**